 This foolproof powder won't leave a chalky or blunt finish.
 Instead, it'll create killer cheekbones without looking like you've spent six hours carving them in the mirror with a heavy product.

 Barely There Makeup

 Baby-faced Kate Moss showed us all how to perfect the minimal makeup look.
 The skin comes first here, so it's all about achieving a radiant base.
-A wash of color on the cheeks and Popsicle-stained lips will have you looking like an off-duty model.
+With a wash of color on the cheeks and Popsicle-stained lips, it will have you looking like an off-duty model.

 We can all remember the day when a hair straightener entered our lives for the very first time.
 While we're all for embracing our natural hair texture now, Jennifer Lopez has us lusting after poker-straight strands with blunt ends.

 You'll need a helping hand to get your hair in its sleekest state.
-Spritz this conditioning mist into your hair to nourish and smoothe flyaways for a smoother finish.
+Spritz this conditioning mist into your hair to nourish and smooth flyaways for a smoother finish.

 You can always spot a '90s lip when you see it (it's usually a brown base with a brick-like red running through it).
 Gwen Stefani's dark lipstick shade is an absolute classic, and it can be brought up to date with a matte finish.

 The name of this shade says it all.
 This is the Instagram version of the go-to '90s shade in a budge-proof matte finish.
 Satin lipsticks in a brownish-red color can look a bit dated, but this is a great way to keep it looking fresh.

 There was always a free mini frosted eye shadow or lip gloss that came with our favorite teen magazine.
 Most of our makeup experimentations resulted in some sort of glitter look, as seen on Julia Roberts.
 However, if you go for a darker shadow, then you can still make a frosted shadow look modern.